sjoerdk/fileselection/docs/usage.rst

 .. code-block:: console

-    from fileselection import FileSelection
+    from fileselection import FileSelectionFolder

     # intialise a fileselection in folder
-    selection = FileSelection('/myfiles', description='a test')
+    selection = FileSelectionFolder('/myfiles', description='a test')

     selection.files
     >>> []